 School and work schedules will dictate your need for afternoon child care.
 You’ll want someone who’s available between the time the kids get out of school and the time you arrive home.

-If you're a stay-at-home mom or dad and just need some extra help with after-school duties, such as picking the kids up from school, driving them to soccer practice or helping them with their homework, you may only need a sitter for a couple of hours a few times a week.
+If you’re a stay- or work-at-home parent and just need some extra help with after-school duties, such as picking the kids up from school, driving them to soccer practice or helping them with their homework, you may only need a sitter for a couple of hours a few times a week.

 Keep all of this in mind and be as specific as possible when writing your job posting to attract only candidates whose skill sets and schedules align with yours.